 Visual Exoplanet Model

-The planetary systems are shown orbiting at the same scale as our Solar System for reference.
-The size of planetary orbits is to scale while the planetary sizes aren’t exactly to scale but are relative.
+The size of planetary orbits is to scale, while the planetary sizes aren’t exactly to scale but are relative.
 Planetary sizes are much smaller or larger than illustrated.
 Therefore, compare the planetary sizes to other planets.
-The planet colors are based on their approximate equilibrium temperatures, as shown in the legend with Earth temperatures represented by the blue color.
+The legend shows that the planet colors are based on their approximate equilibrium temperatures, with Earth temperatures represented by the blue color.